0800 197 6026 Get help now

 Business rent

-You could try to negotiate better terms with your landlord on your business rent, especially if the property is likely to be difficult to rent out to someone else.
-If your landlord will not reduce the rent, you could think about whether to end the lease or pass the lease on to someone else and look for cheaper premises.
-See our Commercial property leases fact sheet.
-It may be that you don’t need business premises to trade.
-Think about whether you could trade from home to save money on business rent, business rates and utility bills.
+You could try to negotiate better terms with your landlord for your business rent, especially if the property is likely to be difficult to rent out to someone else.
+If your landlord will not agree to reduce the rent, consider whether you could end the lease or pass the lease on to someone else so you could look for cheaper premises.
+For more information, see our Commercial property leases guide.

 Business rates